danielagg/personal-blog-astro/src/content/blog/serverless-edge-pt1.md

 # Build and deploy a simple serverless function

-Most major cloud providers like AWS, Azure, Google Cloud, Cloudflare offer their own version of a serverless product.
+Most major cloud providers like AWS, Azure, Google Cloud and Cloudflare offer their own version of a serverless product.
 In my experience, using Vercel tends to be the simplest, as the company puts a lot of effort into creating an amazing developer experience.
-In this quick demo, I will build a simple Go serverless function and deploy it to Vercel, hosted on GitHub, with Vercel's default CI/CD pipeline.
-The function will expect a JSON payload from an HTTP POST request's body and convert it to a CSV file, then return it in base64 encoding to the caller.
+In this quick demo, we will build a simple Go serverless function and deploy it to Vercel.
+The function will expect a JSON payload with a pre-defined schema, from an HTTP POST request's body and convert it to a CSV file, then return it to the caller in a synchronous manner.

-We'll first need to install vercel's CLI, then create a new folder, with an "api" folder in it, where we can place our .go files.
+We'll first need to install Vercel's CLI (`npm i -g vercel`), then create a new folder, with an "api" folder in it, where we can place our .go files.
 If we create an index.go file, the API will serve requests for http://localhost:3000/api.
-Given the following folder strucure:
+With Vercel, our functions are route-based, so given the following folder strucure:

 ```
 /api/index.go